lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Run goals

 - Get classrooms for grades 5-8
-- Draft a furnace next to a freezer
-  - ...and connect it to ducts
+- Bring some kind of heat-generating item to the freezer to thaw the cooler
 - Get a power hammer with brick walls (multiple in single run, preferably)
-- Get a pump room and draw down the reservoir to 6/0 pips
+- Get a pump room and draw the reservoir to 13/14 pips
+  - Move the boat
+  - Draw the reservoir down to 6/15  pips

 ### Unanswered Questions

 - Are doors with keyholes just _potentially_ locked, and doors without keyholes never locked?
 - Data transfers from Synka? (mentioned in terminals, still unknown since admin access to the Blackbridge Grotto terminal didn't enable this so far as I can tell)
 - What can you build with a broken lever, a battery, and a sledgehammer?
-- The Schoolhouse adds 8 Classrooms to the deck, with each grade level providing a hint.
-Probably want to maximize these at some point to get as much info as possible.
+- The Schoolhouse adds 8 Classrooms to the deck, we've gotten to grade 5
 - The insurgent group that these people seemed to be a part of was called "The Children of Black Water," which seems to be a parallel name to "Blackbridge" being the network and grotto name.
 Their group is also called RLCF - what does that stand for?
 - Who the fuck is Samantha Hayes?
   - _a.k.a_ Marion Matthew Jones neé Epsen _a.k.a._ Marion Marigold _a.k.a._ Jean Ribbon